dereksonderegger/444/docs/05_Model_Building.md

     e) Graph the data and fitted regression line and uncertainty ribbon.
     f) Add the R-squared value as an annotation to the graph.

 2. The data set `phbirths` from the `faraway` package contains information birth weight, gestational length, and smoking status of mother.
-We'll fit a quadratic model to predict infant birthweight using the gestational time.
+We'll fit a quadratic model to predict infant birth weight using the gestational time.
-    a) Create two scatterplots of gestational length and birthweight, one for each smoking status.
+    a) Create two scatter plots of gestational length and birthweight, one for each smoking status.
     b) Remove all the observations that are premature (less than 36 weeks).
+For the remainder of the problem, only use these full-term babies.
     c) Fit the quadratic model

         ```r